vaibhavsagar/presentations/partial-evaluation/presentation.md

 - A specialiser sits somewhere between an interpreter and a compiler
 - Small, simpler programs are easier to write and work with

+## Correctness

+- Easier to determine that a compiler is equivalent to an interpreter
+- Less time debugging

 ## Optimisations

 - Was what we did optimisation?